benkrig/svm-twitter-analysis/README.md

 You'll need Python 3.5+.
 You'll also need the Sentiment140 Dataset available at: http://help.sentiment140.com/for-students

+You'll need to retriev ethe dataset from either the Google Drive or Stanford Link on that page.
+After downloading the data, there will be two (2) files present.
+We only care about the training.x.x.csv file.
+Ignore the manual.

-Save this dataset to svm_trainer/data/ as "stanford140.csv"
+Rename and save this training dataset to svm_trainer/data/ as "stanford140.csv"

 Setup project as follows:
 ```